 Looking for training close to home?
 Try local schools and community colleges.
 Black Hawk College in Moline, Ill., for example, offers a two-semester virtual assistant certificate program.
 Because courses are online, you don't have to take time off work to attend classes [source: River Cities Reader].

 Once you have your business operating, the challenge may be finding clients.
 Mentoring offered by the associations we've mentioned can help.
 You also may want to post your services at Web sites such as guru.com and freeagent.com that hook up businesses and providers of contract services.

 But your best source of clients may be through referrals from other clients and networking.
 You can attend job fairs, join local business groups and do a local promotional campaign for your services.
 Don't forget to set up a professional Web site for your business so that potential clients can see what you have to offer.

-For lots more information about virtual office assistants and related topics, check out the links on the next page.
+For lots more information about virtual office assistants and related topics, check out the links below.